iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 - Pipeline (DAG) support
 - [TPI](https://github.com/iterative/terraform-provider-iterative) integration
   for remote execution of experiments
-- `dvc.yaml` syntax features including autocomplete and snippets
+- `dvc.yaml` syntax features, including autocomplete and snippets
 - Parallel coordinate plots

 Give us feedback on what you'd like to see next!